 Running parallel to Deeside and to its north is the less well known and wilder valley of Donside, through which the River Don makes its way to the sea.
 This has been a disputed area over the centuries and that makes it an excellent area for castle collectors.
 These include Corgarff Castle, wonderfully restored to its role as a government barracks after the 1745 rebellion; Glenbuchat Castle, an interesting "Z" shaped tower house; and Kildrummy Castle, the ruins of what was once one of the mightiest of Scotland's castles, and certainly one of its most besieged.

 One of the villages forming the scattered community of Strathdon is Bellabeg, famous for its signposts to the settlement of Lost.
-In the forests north of here is the wonderful Lost Gallery.
 Lower down Donside is the village of Alford, the home of the Grampian Transport Museum and the Alford Valley Railway Museum.
 Nearby is the beautiful and unique Craigievar Castle.

 This whole area is rich in historical interest, ranging in chronological order from stone circles through Pictish symbol stones to churches and churchyards.
 Stone circles you can visit include the Nine Stanes Stone Circle south of Banchory and the Tomnaverie Stone Circle near Tarland.
 Slightly more recent is the Culsh Earth House, also near Tarland.
 Pictish Symbol Stones include the Picardy Stone, plus the Rhynie Symbol Stones and those at Tullich Kirk, at Migvie Kirk and in the gardens of Leith Hall.
 Roll the wheel of history forward a little further, and you come to the Peel of Lumphanan, the remains of a fortification from the early 1200s.

 Inverurie has a great deal to offer the visitor.
 As well as the town itself, you can find the remains of a motte and bailey castle, the Bass, just to the south, near the historic Kinkell Church.
-To the north of the town is a Pictish stone in the middle of a housing estate, the Brandesbutt Stone, and the site of the Battle of Harlaw.
-The Easter Aquhorthies stone circle lies a few miles west of Inverurie, while the Maiden Stone, one of the most magnificent of all Pictish stones, can be found a few miles north west of it.
+To the north of the town is a Pictish stone in the middle of a housing estate, the Brandsbutt Stone, and the site of the Battle of Harlaw.
+The East Aquhorthies stone circle lies a few miles west of Inverurie, while the Maiden Stone, one of the most magnificent of all Pictish stones, can be found a few miles north-west of it.
 Close to the Maiden Stone is the wonderfully relaxing Macdonald Pittodrie House Hotel.

 Travelling north from Aberdeen along the A90 takes you to Ellon, the ancient gateway to Buchan.
 Along the coast are a series of villages including Newburgh, Collieston and Cruden Bay, while near the latter is the brooding ruin of Slains Castle: a candidate for the title of Scotland's oddest and perhaps spookiest ruin.